andrelandgraf/andrelandgraf/contents/articles/2023-04-15_a_business_case_for_full_stack_web_frameworks.md

 </table>
 ```

-As visible in the results, the regionally deployed full stack web app outperformed the client-only SPA in all but the Largest Contentful Paint metrics.
+As visible in the results, the regionally deployed full stack web app outperforms the client-only SPA in all but LCP.
+The worse LCP score can be explained by the distance to the serverless function.

-The full stack web app had a medium of 0.3 seconds higher than the client-side-only SPA, presumably because the regionally deployed full stack app was deployed in a region further away.
 This matches the results from the same test setup using Remix.

 #### PageSpeed Insights with function in San Francisco, US (sfo1)